-Construction would be completed in one general phase, with the demolition of existing infrastructure commencing in late February 2016.
-Construction would last approximately 16 months.
+Construction would be completed in one general phase, with the demolition of existing infrastructure commencing in late summer 2016.
+Construction would last approximately 17 months for the auditorium and 4 months for the relocation of tennis courts.

 1.2.5 Project Design Features